gabrielmsilva00/PlainTools/docs/_sources/index.rst

 Before anything else, it is important to lay down the documentation for the base of any numeric-related definition or class.
-And such is the :py:func:`pt.number` function.
+And such is the :py:func:`pt.pnumber` function.

-.. py:function:: pt.number(obj) -> Number:
+.. py:function:: pt.pnumber(*objs) -> Number | List[Number]:

-    Numeric Constructor.
+    Plain Numeric Constructor.

-    This function constructs a generic `Numeric` class instance which dynamically inherits the input's parent class.
+    For each input, this function constructs a generic `Numeric` class instance which dynamically inherits the input's parent class.
     This means that all numeric types such as 'int', 'float', 'complex', 'Decimal' and 'Fraction' given to this function will generate a subclass instance with inheritance from the object's own numeric class.

     Failure to convert the object to a numeric type (contained into the :orange:`numbers.Number` definition) will result in an instance of :green:`float('nan')` class being returned.

     :Examples:
-        Considering :code:`x = pt.number(1/3)`;
+        Considering :code:`x = pt.pnumber(1/3)`;
         ؜

         print(x)
             - :code:`0.333...`
-            - The :py:func:`pt.number()` constructor detects repeating decimals.
+            - The :py:func:`pt.pnumber()` constructor detects repeating decimals.

         x.value
             - :code:`0.3333333333333333`